arcziwoda/baking_bread/prolog/README.md

 # Baking B(re)ad: The Lab Escape (Prolog Adventure Game)

 **Baking B(re)ad: The Lab Escape** is a text-based adventure game where you take on the role of a chemistry teacher turned baker who is trapped in their secret bread lab.
-Your goal is to navigate through the dangerous lab, avoid traps, use your bakery skills to solve puzzles, and escape before law enforcement or rival bakers catch up with you.
+Your goal is to navigate through the dangerous lab, avoid traps, use your bakery skills to solve puzzles, and escape before sanepid or rival bakers catch up with you.

-The game is written in the **Prolog** programming language and follows a simple decision-making format where the player types commands to make choices and advance through the game.
+This game version is written in the **Prolog** programming language and follows a simple decision-making format where the player types commands to make choices and advance through the game.

 ## Game Concept

-You, as the player, are stuck inside a bread lab filled with dangerous chemicals and security systems.
-You must find a way out while collecting useful items while the time is ticking.
+You, as the player, are stuck inside a secret bakery filled with dangerous chemicals and security systems.
+You must find a way out while collecting useful items.
+The time is ticking.
 Along the way, you’ll face logical challenges and need to use your wits and chemical knowledge to escape safely.

 ## How to Play